How to Answer Interview Questions About Your Ideal Boss

 Emphasize Your Adaptability

-Never, Under Any Circumstances, Should You Criticize a Past Supervisor
+Never Criticize a Past Supervisor

 Don't Get Too Carried Away With Your Answer

-- In response to the question, “Describe your ideal boss”: My ideal boss would encourage clear communication between herself and her employees.
-I believe communication—in person, as well as via phone and email—is critical to a successful relationship between an employer and employee.
+- Describe your ideal boss.
+"My ideal boss would encourage clear communication between herself and her employees.
+I believe that communication—in person, as well as via phone and email—is critical to a successful relationship between an employer and employee.

-- In response to the question, “What types of managers have you worked for, and what type do you prefer?”: I have worked under employers with a variety of management styles.
-I have had some employers who encourage lots of independent work, and others who prefer to give clear, specific instructions.
+- What types of managers have you worked for, and what type do you prefer?
+"I've worked under employers with a variety of management styles.
+I've had some employers who encourage lots of independent work, and others who prefer to give clear, specific instructions.
 I thrive in both environments.
-I work very well independently, but also know when to ask questions.
+I work very well independently, but also know when to ask questions."

-- In response to the question, “Describe your worst boss”: I value an employer who communicates clearly with his employees.
-I am a strong written and oral communicator and appreciate employers who value those skills.
-In the past, I have had some employers who have been less clear in conveying their ideas and directions than others.
-While I work very well independently and do not require excessive supervision, I do appreciate employers who speak clearly to employees.
-That being said, I've worked under a variety of types of employers, and have worked successfully under all of them.
+- Describe your worst boss.
+"I value an employer who communicates clearly with his employees.
+I'm a strong written and oral communicator and I appreciate employers who value those skills.
+In the past, I have had some employers who have been less than clear in conveying their ideas and directions.
+Although I work very well independently and I don't require excessive supervision, I do appreciate employers who speak clearly to employees."

 More Interview Questions About Bosses

-- If you knew your boss was 100% wrong about something, how would you handle it? - Best Answers
+- If you knew your boss was 100% wrong about something, how would you handle it?
+Best Answers

-- Who was your best boss and who was your worst? - Best Answers
+- Who was your best boss and who was your worst?
+Best Answers

-- What do you expect from a supervisor? - Best Answers
+- What do you expect from a supervisor?
+Best Answers

-- Have you ever had difficulty working with a manager? - Best Answers
+- Have you ever had difficulty working with a manager?
+Best Answers

-- What is the biggest criticism you’ve received from your boss? - Best Answers
+- What is the biggest criticism you’ve received from your boss?
+Best Answers